 Description

-INTERIOR: the basement retains fragmentary C19 features, such as the strong room door and square iron rod balusters to the basement stair.
-Otherwise, the visible interior fabric of the bank is of late-C20 or early C21 date.
+The basement retains some original 19th-century features, including a strong room door and a staircase with square iron rod balusters.
+Otherwise, the visible interior fabric of the bank is of late 20th or early 21st century date.
+Based on photographs, the upper floor flats do not appear to retain any significant historic features.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.